 Habits and Rules of Thumb as a Mechanism for 'As If' Behavior

-According to Milton Friedman's defense of economic models, individuals do not need to perform conscious, complex calculations to make optimal choices.
-Instead, through a process of trial and error, people develop and adopt habits or rules of thumb.
-These learned behaviors guide them toward decisions that are satisfactory and minimize regret, resulting in outcomes that align with the predictions of formal economic models.
+The 'as if' principle works because people do not need to consciously perform complex economic calculations.
+Instead, through a process of trial and error—sometimes unintentional—individuals develop habits and rules of thumb.
+These learned behaviors guide them toward choices that are satisfactory and free of regret, leading to outcomes that align with what formal economic models would predict.

 0